 Assessment and evaluation,

-- Preliminary module – making a change in distance teaching
+- Introduction to DISTAID: Making a change in distance teaching

-- Interactions – engaging your students – interacting at a distance
+- Interactions: Engaging your students and interacting at a distance

-- Assessment – assessing student work: supporting learning and teaching at a distance
+- Assessment :Assessing student work to support learning and teaching at a distance

-- Tools and technologies – choosing and using tools and technologies
+- Tools and technologies: Choosing and using tools and technologies in distance education

 - Services and support: Supporting distance students.

 Two workshops will be run out of each of the Wellington, Dunedin and Christchurch campuses (face-to-face as well as via Otago Connect) meaning that you can participate in the full workshop series no matter where you are based.